Chapter 14: Cold Springs and Umatilla NWRs

 Page 76: Westmoreland Park, formerly one of the best sites in the Portland area for close looks at a variety of gulls, and the most reliable site for Eurasian Wigeon and Thayer’s Gull, is now fairly bird-free.
 The duck pond has been replaced with a natural creek channel, which is great for salmon but completely unappealing to loafing gulls.
 The creek does attract Green-winged Teal and Hooded Mergansers in spring.

 Chapter 36: Tillamook County

-Page 147: Nehalem Bay Sewage Ponds is currently closed to birders.
+Page 147: Nehalem Bay Sewage Ponds are currently closed to birders.
 You can stand outside the fence and peer in.

 Page 152: The road which leads from Meares Lake up to Cape Meares Scenic Viewpoint and NWR has washed out.
 It is currently unknown when or if this road will be rebuilt.
 For now, to reach Cape Meares, you need to follow Hwy 131 (3rd Street) west out of Tillamook.
 Instead of turning onto Bayocean road, continue on Hwy 131, which circles through Netarts and Oceanside.
 Bear right onto Bayshore Drive to reach Cape Meares.
 Retrace your path to return to Tillamook, or continue south on Netarts Bay Drive to reach more birding sites in the southern part of the county.